 Know who the key stakeholders are

-When dealing with a small business, identifying the key stakeholder is usually a pretty straightforward process.
-If you're targeting a company that operates with executive-level teams and purchasing departments - each with its own key decision-makers - you have to know and work the system to get your product in front of the right people.
+When selling to a small business, identifying the key stakeholder is usually a pretty straightforward process.
+But if you're targeting a company that operates with executive-level teams and purchasing departments - each with its own key decision-makers - you have to know and work the system to get your product in front of the right people.

 Consider focusing on reaching the leaders of the teams and departments that will actually use your product in their day-to-day jobs - not necessarily those who will be making the buying decision.